PX4/PX4-user_guide/en/flight_modes/return.md

 - If [RTL_CONE_ANG](#RTL_CONE_ANG) is 0 degrees there is no "cone":
   - the vehicle returns at `RTL_RETURN_ALT` (or above).
   - This is the default behaviour.
-  - This is the only behaviour prior to PX4 v1.9.
 - If [RTL_CONE_ANG](#RTL_CONE_ANG) is 90 degrees the vehicle will return at the greater of `RTL_DESCEND_ALT` and the current altitude.
 - The vehicle will always ascend at least [RTL_DESCEND_ALT](#RTL_DESCEND_ALT) for the return.